 2. A Million Junes by Emily Henry

 In Five Fingers, Michigan, the O’Donnells and the Angerts have feuded for, oh, just about a couple of centuries.
 With that rivalry ingrained inside of her, it’s no wonder that 18-year old Jack “June” O’Donnell grows up with a healthy hatred of the Angerts.
 The last thing that she expects is for sparks to fly when she meets Saul Angert.
-But fly they do, in this triumphant YA book that has been proclaimed as a modern meeting of Romeo and Juliet and One Hundred Years of Solitude.
+But fly they do in A Million Junes, a triumphant YA book that has been proclaimed as a modern meeting of Romeo and Juliet and One Hundred Years of Solitude.

 3. Amy and Roger’s Epic Detour by Morgan Matson

 In Amy and Roger's Epic Detour, Amy Curry needs an escape.
 Her dad’s just died, her mom’s moving both of them from California to Connecticut, and her life just sucks.
 So Amy plans her own adventure.
 The setting: a beat-up car and a thousand miles of road.
 Her companion: Roger, the son of her mom’s friend who she hasn’t seen since she was a child.
 It’s the perfect recipe for an epic road trip that’ll encompass lots of laughter, mileage, and maybe love as well.

 4. Anna and the French Kiss by Stephanie Perkins